alan-turing-institute/WimbledonPlanner/notes/Azure_App_Service.md

 ## Creating a Docker image on DockerHub

 Your web app will run in a docker container on your Azure app service.
 The container setup is defined by the `Dockerfile`, by default a file with that name in the root folder of your repo.
-The `Dockerfile` defines the OS environment used in the image, e.g. some linux distribution and some python version, installation of any required tools, port setup, copying of files from the repo to the container, and the command to run after the container has been setup.
+The `Dockerfile` defines the OS environment used in the image, e.g. some linux distribution and some python version, installation of any required tools, port setup, copying of files from the repo to the container, and the command to run after the container has been setup, e.g. to start the web server.

 For help with Dockerfiles see:
 * [Docker documentation](https://docs.docker.com/get-started/)
 * [Default Azure Python 3.7 Dockerfile](https://github.com/Azure-App-Service/python/blob/master/3.7.0/Dockerfile)
 * [Wimbledon Planner Dockerfile](https://github.com/alan-turing-institute/WimbledonPlanner/blob/master/Dockerfile)

 Your Docker images can be hosted on [DockerHub](https://hub.docker.com/).
 To do this: